Hey there, time traveller!

 For the Museum of World Religions in Taiwan, Appelbaum used the metaphor of life's journey to lay out the exhibits and attractions.

-'It feels good to touch your sense of compassion and empathy'
+'It feels good to touch your sense of compassion and empathy'-- Ralph Appelbaum (above), at the Canadian Museum for Human Rights

 For the museum in Winnipeg, the metaphor is the long, hard climb to higher ground.